appleseedhq/windows-deps/README.md

 This repository contains the source code of all third-party libraries required to build appleseed, with the exceptions of [Qt](https://www.qt.io/) and the [Boost C++ Libraries](https://www.boost.org/).

-You can either build these third-party libraries with the provided build script (see instructions below) or download prebuilt packages from the [Releases](https://github.com/appleseedhq/appleseed-deps/releases) page.
+You can either build these libraries with the provided build script (see instructions below) or download prebuilt packages from the [Releases](https://github.com/appleseedhq/appleseed-deps/releases) page.

 The appleseed wiki contains [detailed instructions](https://github.com/appleseedhq/appleseed/wiki/Building-appleseed) on how to build appleseed from source using these third-party libraries.